 The NIE presents absolutely no evidence to support its claim that a reference by Hoang Anh in the 735 report to a dissenting policy position by some opportunists in the Central Committee to invite foreign (presumably Chinese) troops onto DRV territory, and on into Laos and South Vietnam, is simply implausible.
 The burden is clearly on the NIE to provide evidence to support its judgment, especially given the Russian GRU footnote to the 735 report on this specific point (added during translation in Moscow in 1971) which states that "the possibility of bringing Chinese troops into the DRV has been discussed numerous times."
 It simply strains credulity for a NIE to claim, in this instance, that it knows better than an alleged translated report of an internal North Vietnamese meeting, supported by a 1971 GRU analysis on this very point, what dissenting proposals may have been surfacing internally within North Vietnam's decision-making body in 1970/71.
-Finally, given the level of Chinese military support to communist North Vietnamese and Laotian forces during the Vietnam War and specifically the 735 report time period, which is confirmed in open-source reports from Beijing and elsewhere176, it has admitted for the first time that it sent more than 300,000 combat troops to Vietnam to fight against U.S. forces and their South Vietnamese allies.
+Finally, given the level of Chinese military support to communist North Vietnamese and Laotian forces during the Vietnam War and specifically the 735 report time period, which is confirmed in open-source reports from Beijing and elsewhere 176, it has admitted for the first time that it sent more than 300,000 combat troops to Vietnam, states "China has admitted for the first time that it sent more than 300,000 combat troops to Vietnam to fight against U.S. forces and their South Vietnamese allies.
 The semi-official China News Service said today in a report monitored in Hong Kong that China sent 320,000 soldiers to Vietnam during the 1960s.
 It also spent over \$20 billion to support Hanoi's regular North Vietnamese army and Viet Cong guerrilla units.
 The agency report cited the History of the People's Republic of China, published by the official State Archives Publishing House, as saying that more than 4,000 Chinese soldiers were killed during the war.
 During the war, China repeatedly denied US allegations that its soldiers were operating in Vietnam."
 Additionally, a New York Times article from the 735 report time period, dated January 18, 1971, reported that the PRC had provided some \$200 million in 1970 alone in military and economic aid.
 Further agreements, including military aid for 1971, had been signed in Beijing on October 6, 1970.
 According to the International Yearbook hardly seems implausible that a dissenting proposal similar to that referenced by Anh, could have been circulating among some Party members in 1970/71.
 As such, the NIE judgment cannot be accepted with confidence.
 (S)